KellyGriffin/Rancher_Azure_Terraform/README.md

 > Configure Rancher

 Follow the details found on our Website to configure Rancher as found [here](https://rancher.com/docs/rancher/v2.x/en/admin-settings/)

+One really important note is the URL you are using for Rancher.
+It's highly recommended this be a DNS based URL Another thing worth noting - you have allocated a Dynamic IP address for your Rancher server - unless you have a DNS based URL or fronting your Rancher server with a LoadBalancer (NGINX as an example) then it's recommended that you assign a static Public IP Address.

 Once complete - sit back and enjoy!!